Become a HAM!

 If you think about Amateur (or Ham) Radio, you may picture a dark and musty basement room smelling of coffee surrounded by all sorts of low-hanging wires running just overhead in dozens of different directions along with the required amount of cobwebs.
 There are scores of buttons, knobs, switches. and dimly lit dials and meters in old equipment sitting on countless dusty shelves casting a soft glow into the room.
 Look closely.
 There's a small desk lamp barely lighting up what appears to be a wrinkled figure sporting a white beard, wearing a cap, and sitting at a desk with a mic in his hand.
 "CQ, CQ, CQ..."

 While some stereotypes of ham operators are true, more often they are not.
-Since there is no age limit, a ham can be a typical man, woman, boy, or girl.
-If you can pass the test for a ham license, you can operate on the ham bands that your class license allows.
+Since there is no age limit, a ham can be almost anyone.
+If you can pass the test for a ham license, you can operate on any of the ham bands that your class license allows.
 Becoming a ham has some serious advantages and we'll show you why you should consider making amateur radio your new hobby.

-In an emergency, many ham repeaters are available to government emergency services to inform people about extreme weather conditions or keep them abreast of disasters.
-Many hams are trained as weather spotters or search-and-rescue, so you can listen to live events taking place.
+In an emergency, many local repeaters are made available to government emergency services through amateur operators to inform people about extreme weather conditions or keep them abreast of disasters.
+Many hams are trained as weather spotters or search-and-rescue.
 Hams have their own groups like ARES (Amateur Radio Emergency Service) or work closely with the FEMA government agency in a group called RACES (Radio Amateur Civil Emergency Service).
-As an amateur radio licensee, you can become active in either group after going through proper training.
+As an amateur radio licensee, you can become active in either group (or both) after going through proper training.
 Be aware that if you have a radio in-hand and you're involved in a life-or-death emergency, all frequencies are open to you, licensed or not.

 Stay Connected When Disaster Strikes